Ask anyone what a copywriter is and 99% of people will look at you blankly or at best say it’s something to do with copyright.

 The truth is that most copywriters also do content writing as part of their skill set.
 And, because they’re trained in writing strategic copy, they’re able to weave a strong message into your blog post so that your audience will sit up and take notice.

-But, copywriting and content are two very different types of writing.
+But, copywriting and content are two different types of writing.
 A blog post or article that is designed to entertain or inform the reader is easier to write than a piece of copy where you want the reader to buy from you.

 Imagine someone handing out leaflets in a shopping mall and compare that to someone in the same mall trying to sell tickets for something.
 Which one has the easier job?
 Handing out leaflets, of course!